-The USDA Guaranteed Home Loan Program requires that borrowers pay up-front and ongoing USDA mortgage insurance fees, also called a guarantee fees.
-The mortgage insurance fees protects lenders against losses that result from defaults on USDA mortgages.
-The up-front USDA mortgage insurance fee equals 1.00% of the mortgage amount and the ongoing USDA mortgage insurance fee equals 0.35% of the mortgage amount.
-The borrower can add the up-front USDA mortgage insurance fee to the mortgage amount.
-Similar to private mortgage insurance (PMI) for conventional mortgages and FHA mortgage insurance premium (MIP) for FHA mortgages, the ongoing USDA mortgage insurance fee is an additional cost to the borrower on top of the monthly mortgage payment.
-The ongoing annual USDA mortgage insurance fee is less expensive than PMI or FHA MIP and declines a little every year as your mortgage balance decreases.
+The USDA Home Loan Program requires that borrowers pay upfront and ongoing mortgage insurance fees, also called USDA guarantee fees.
+The mortgage insurance fees protect lenders against losses that result from defaults on USDA mortgages.
+The upfront USDA mortgage insurance fee equals 1.00% of the mortgage amount and the ongoing fee equals 0.35% of the loan amount.
+The borrower can add the upfront fee to the loan amount.
+Similar to private mortgage insurance (PMI) for conventional mortgages and mortgage insurance premium (MIP) for FHA mortgages, the ongoing USDA mortgage insurance fee is an additional cost to the borrower on top of your monthly mortgage payment.
+The ongoing fee for a USDA home loan is less expensive than PMI or FHA MIP and declines a little every year as your mortgage balance decreases.

-The example below outlines the up-front and ongoing annual USDA mortgage insurance fees for a $100,000 mortgage:
+The example below outlines the upfront and ongoing USDA mortgage insurance fees for a $100,000 mortgage:

-As of October 1, 2016, the up-front USDA mortgage insurance fee is reduced to 1.0% of the mortgage amount and the ongoing insurance fee is 0.35% of the mortgage amount.
+As of October 1, 2016, the upfront USDA mortgage insurance fee is reduced to 1.0% of the mortgage amount and the ongoing insurance fee is 0.35% of the loan amount.

-15 and 30 year fixed rate mortgages are permitted under the USDA Guaranteed Loan Program.
+15 and 30 year fixed rate mortgages are permitted under the USDA Home Loan Program guidelines.
 33 and 38 year fixed rate mortgages are permitted under the USDA Direct Loan Program.
 For manufactured homes only 30 year fixed rate mortgages are permitted.
-Adjustable rate mortgages (ARMs) and interest only mortgages are not allowed under USDA Home Loan Program guidelines.
+Adjustable rate mortgages (ARMs) and interest only mortgages are not allowed.

 Maximum Loan-to-Value (LTV) Ratio